Sh1ne111/LocusZoom-Pipeline/README.md

 #### How to get the refFlat and snp position table

 > The [refFlat](https://genome-source.gi.ucsc.edu/gitlist/kent.git/raw/master/src/hg/lib/refFlat.as) table mirrors what is currently supplied by the UCSC database, [format](https://genome-source.gi.ucsc.edu/gitlist/kent.git/raw/master/src/hg/lib/refFlat.as).
 You need to qsub my Pipeline, cause it will take a while for get the reffalt table, if your species with a big reference genome, then will take more time to get the data result. my demo was the  [barley](ftp://ftp.ensemblgenomes.org/pub/plants/release-44/gff3/hordeum_vulgare) specie and needs more than five hours to finish.
-And i will add a simple that get the refflab quickly than this pipeline first step which using Python Script (in bin dir).
+And i will add a simple that get the refflab quickly than this pipeline first step which using Python Script (in getrefflat dir).

 ```linux
 # Pipeline Usage